A History of the Technology Industry

 Why the Bubble Burst

-A general economic recession during this period.
+- A general economic recession during the period.

-Findings of corporate corruption, and the subsequent bankruptcy, at several large companies including a few large technology companies.
+- Findings of corporate corruption, and the subsequent bankruptcy, at several large companies, including a few large technology companies.

-Stocks being overvalued and companies lacking enough of a sound business plan to back up those numbers and turn a profit.
+- Stocks being overvalued and companies lacking enough of a sound business plan to back up those numbers and turn a profit.

 Mix all of these together and the result was a long-term recession, which hit the technology industry particularly hard.
 Less than half of the affected dot-com companies survived until 2004, and many of those that did became much more cautious about expanding.
-Others, however, bounced back magnificently, including some of today’s top tycoons like Amazon, Google, and eBay.
+Others, however, bounced back magnificently, including some of today’s top tech companies, like Amazon, Google, and eBay.

-General Timeline of Dot-Com Bubble
+General Timeline of the Dot-Com Bubble

 - 1998-1999: Taking advantage of the increased momentum, more companies started up, including Kozmo.com, Google, WebVan, MVP.com, etc.

-- 2000-2002: Companies fold and go bankrupt: Boo.com, Pets.com, Webvan, eToys, Flooz.com, and many more.
+- 2000-2002: Companies fold and go bankrupt, including Boo.com, Pets.com, Webvan, eToys, Flooz.com, and many more.

 What It Means for Today

 Today, with the astonishing growth of one tech startup after another, it may seem like history is bound to repeat itself sooner or later.
-However, in the wake of the early 2000s bubble burst, a shift has occurred in the priorities of technology companies and workers that may help prevent future collapses of this magnitude.
+However, in the wake of the early 2000s bubble burst, a shift occurred in the priorities of technology companies and workers that may help prevent future collapses of this magnitude.